From Castles & Catacombs: The Gamemaster’s Guide:

 “Oh, man,” said Curt, and shook his head.

 Steve explained how Tess had embarrassed Mrs. Isobel with the math problem.

 Rei frowned at the table, and began to stir dice with his finger again.
-Before Steve could finish talking about Tess’s diagram, Rei said, “She sounds a little stuck up.
+Before Steve could finish talking about Tess’s math diagram she’d put on the chalkboard, Rei said, “She sounds a little stuck up.
 Is she hot?”

 “Yeah, and cool.
 She dresses punk.
 She’s got long black hair, with lots of liner around her eyes.”